-Small business owners pay employees to work for them.
-Employers establish the rules for how, when and where work is performed.
-They issue payroll checks for various earning types, including wages, salaries and overtime pay that contribute to an employee’s gross income.
+Employers pay employees for various earning types, including wages, salaries, and overtime pay that contribute to an employee’s gross income.

-The Internal Revenue Service defines an employee as someone who performs work for an employer, who mandates what will be done and how it is done.
+The Internal Revenue Service defines an employee as someone who performs work for an employer who mandates what will be done and how it will be done.
 Employees receive compensation for these services.
 Earning types include wages, salaries, and overtime pay.

 Typically, wages are calculated by multiplying the hours worked by an hourly rate.
 Employers usually determine the rate by the employment category, such as:

 - Paid leave

 - Shift differential

 Alternatively, employers pay salaries, fixed sums of money paid for a specific time period, such as weekly, monthly, or yearly.

 Some employees also receive tips from customers or clients for the quality of service performed, including hair stylists, waiters, baggage handlers, and other workers who offer personal services.

 Types of Wages That Might Come up in Your Small Business